 If you have social work practice experience, you may work as a field liaison or, in some cases, as a field instructor.
 These roles will help you gain supervisory experience and learn to assess student mastery of practice skills.

-In addition, you may qualify for other forms of financial aid to support your doctoral education, such as the following:
+You may qualify for other forms of financial aid to support your doctoral education, such as:

 - Travel funds